Bare Knuckle Fighting Championship: Additional events

 In July, 2025, Conor McGregor and David Feldman made a number announcements at the inaugural BKFC 2025 Champions Summit on Hollywood, Florida.
 The announcements included launching the BKFC’s World's Baddest Man $25 Million Tournament and acquiring majority shares in a Lethwei promotion in Asia.
 This new branch of BKFC was named "BKFC Lethwei" and headed by former BKFC Thailand CEO, Nick Chapman.
+In January 12, 2026, the promotion was renamed Lethwei Fighting Championship via fan voting.
+In 2026, it was announced that Nick Chapman and Lethwei Fighting Championship had parted ways with BKFC to operate as an independent promotion.